 Drink and be whole again beyond confusion.

-The poet-speaker tells the traveller that he has kept a drinking bowl (goblet) hidden in a hollow joint in the stem of a cedar tree growing by the side of the brook.
-This is a broken goblet which the speaker has stolen from the children’s playhouse.
+The poet-speaker tells the traveler that he has kept a drinking bowl (goblet) hidden in a hollow joint in the stem of a cedar tree growing by the side of the brook.
+This is a broken goblet that the speaker has stolen from the children’s playhouse.
 It is like the Holy Grail.
 This goblet has been kept under the influence of a spell so that no wrong or undeserving person may find it out, and be saved by drinking from it.
-Pointing to the brook and the water contained in it, the poet directs the traveller to drink from it with the help of that broken goblet, and to get rid of the confusion of life troubling him.
+Pointing to the brook and the water contained in it, the poet directs the traveler to drink from it with the help of that broken goblet and to get rid of the confusion of life troubling him.
 The poet refers to the salvation that can be achieved by going back to the source of spiritual strength that lies in the past.

 ‘Directive’ is one of the most thoughtful and moving poems by Robert Frost.
 It is, in fact, one of the strangest and most characteristic, most dismaying, and most gratifying poems that any poet has ever written.
 The poem reveals Frost’s love of New England and his regret over its dismal present.
 He has nostalgia for the remote past of this region and directs the reader to find salvation and comfort in the spiritual strength characterizing that past.
 He draws our attention towards the original source of life and culture in present-day New England or the quagmire nature of human existence at the present and seeks a change for the better by reverting to the undefiled life in the past.
 The poem contains a directive to the traveler about how to get back to that source, and drink the invigorating water found there, so that he may get rid of the confusion of the present life around him.